 Presented by Lyn Freundlich and Joanne Horgan

-Lyn and Joanne ground TSNE’s HR training and consulting practice in the belief that people are an organization’s greatest asset and choose this work not simply to make a living but to make a difference.
+Joanne grounds TSNE’s HR training and consulting practice in the belief that people are an organization’s greatest asset and choose this work not simply to make a living but to make a difference.
 This belief, coupled with the philosophy that core organizational values can best be lived internally through values-aligned human resources practices, informs their work.
-Lyn and Joanne both lead values-based HR assessments and work with organizations to build compensation, performance management, and other systems that reflect each organization’s unique culture.
-They are experienced coaches and provide “on-site” employee relations coaching and consulting to nonprofit organizations and their supervisors and leaders.
-They approach coaching and employee-relations issues from a strength-based model that values the whole person while keeping the organization’s mission and values a top priority.
+Joanne leads values-based HR assessments and works with organizations to build compensation, performance management, and other systems that reflect each organization’s unique culture.
+She is an experienced coach and provides “on-site” employee relations coaching and consulting to nonprofit organizations and their supervisors and leaders.
+She approaches coaching and employee-relations issues from a strength-based model that values the whole person while keeping the organization’s mission and values a top priority.